aceismtemple/devarim/Memos/LevelOfServant.md

 ### **Role Description**

-The Elder serves as a guardian of wisdom, order, and moral authority within the community.
+The Elder serves as a guardian of wisdom and order within the community.
 Elders provide leadership through example, counsel, and righteous judgment.

 ### **Requirements**